xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 that to be particularly interactive.
 <br><br>
 That version was even written in completely functional-style JavaScript, and did a ton of garbage collection and scope traversal.
-I was inspired at the time by LISP and CLOJURE and maybe took my obsession with terse scene definitions a little too far with that!
+I was inspired at the time by LISP and CLOJURE and so perhaps took my fascination with terse scene definitions a little too far!

 ## 2006: Experiments with Canvas3D